Ebimsv/Facial_Age_estimation_PyTorch/Readme.md

 - provides the corresponding landmarks (68 points)
 - images are labelled by age, gender, and ethnicity

-For more information and download, please refer to the [UTKFace](https://susanqq.github.io/UTKFace/).
+For more information and download, please refer to the [UTKFace](https://susanqq.github.io/UTKFace/)
+In this project, I downloaded cropped version of UTKFace from [Kaggle](https://www.kaggle.com/datasets/abhikjha/utk-face-cropped?select=utkcropped)

 </details>

-**Note**: In this project, we use UTKFace
+**Note**: In this project, we use UTKFace.
+Please download from this link and use `utkcropped` folder to create csv: [Kaggle](https://www.kaggle.com/datasets/abhikjha/utk-face-cropped?select=utkcropped)

 ### 1. EDA (Exploratory Data Analysis)